 ).

-More information about how to build and run Dusk OS is available in the
+More information about how to build and run Dusk OS is available in the root README as well as in its documentation.

 Becoming a Dusk operator is an involving process.
 It's possible that you're interested in tasting a bit of Dusk's power before you dive into this wonderful adventure of learning Forth and Dusk.
 You're in luck, there's the Dusk Tour which doesn't require prior Forth knowledge and allows you to dip your toes in it.